Online & Virtual Pilates Ćlasses are ongoing in May 2021.

 (2.3) Pilates Swimming or Superman – works on lower back strength and lengthens the back and spine at the same time, if done correctly, without putting pressure on the lumbar spine.

-(2.4) Straight Arm Plank – mainly core / abdominal strength, plus a bit upper body strength.
+(2.4) Straight Arm Plank – mainly core / abdominal strength, plus a bit of upper body strength.

 (2.5) Back extension – a mid and/or lower back strengthening exercise, depending on which version you do.